minho-comcom-ai/ethdenver2022-teachable-ai-nft-demo/README.md

 [https://ethdenver2022-teachable-ai-nft-demo.vercel.app/](https://ethdenver2022-teachable-ai-nft-demo.vercel.app/)

-(This is the forked version of [Ainize.ai/Teachable-NFT](https://ainize.ai/teachable-nft) for Harmony Testnet.)
 This demo will show you the showcase of converting the simple-boring-image-only NFT to the interactable AI NFT.
 In this scenario, we implemented the chatbot for AI NFT.
 So you can chat with your NFT and feel a sense of intimacy and freshness.
 For shaping the AI NFT's character, you should build the text script first.